asmrcek/test-3d-models/models/door_rabbit/README.md

 ## Notes

 The mesh has some geometric deformations and isn't closed (the rabbit doesn't have a butt).
+Also, one side of the mesh is darker than the other one.

 ## About the model